 - renewable energies and energy efficiency.

 Protecting biodiversity enhances the resilience of ecosystems and improves their adaptive capacity.
-On behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and within the scope of the International Climate Initiative (IKI), GIZ is supporting the creation of a system of marine protected areas.
+On behalf of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and within the scope of the International Climate Initiative (IKI), GIZ is supporting the implementation of the National Biocorridor Programme (PNCB) within the context of Costa Rica’s National Biodiversity Strategy.
 This includes building key stakeholders’ management capacities and setting up appropriate and sustainable funding mechanisms.
 GIZ also advises Costa Rica’s Ministry of Environment on the strategic implementation of the Nationally Determined Contribution (NDC) and supports the NAMA Café – the world’s first Nationally Appropriate Mitigation Action (NAMA) in the agricultural sector.

 Programmes commissioned by the BMZ focus primarily on economic development.
 Here, GIZ advises the private sector and public institutions on improving their training capacities in order to build business and vocational skills; young people are a key target group in this context.
 In parallel, it promotes private sector initiatives which aim to mainstream climate action and the conservation of biodiversity in production systems and improve energy efficiency.
 This stimulates new business activity and thus creates jobs.